 Using a quiz to see what students know isn’t only useful at the end of teaching a topic.
 Giving students quick quizzes on a topic before you have started teaching is a great way to see what your students know and don’t know.
 This pre-assessment can also be an effective way to measure academic growth in a particular topic, by comparing what they knew at the start of a topic and what they know at the end.
 Pre-assessment quizzes can quickly be done at the start of a topic and can be reviewed to identify any common misconceptions.
 These misconceptions can be addressed as you are teaching the topic.
 Reviewing students’ classwork is a lengthy process, but has many benefits in detecting misconceptions.
 This will give you an view of what each student understands and doesn’t understand.
 Leaving comments and targets can provide personal feedback and can encourage students to think differently about a particular topic.

 Annotated diagrams can easily be produced using Storyboard That.
 An annotated diagram involves getting students to explain their scientific thinking about a situation by adding labels, arrows, and any extra information to a diagram.
-An example could be getting students to explain how we see things using this diagram.
+An example could be getting students to explain how we see things using the following diagram.

 Speaking to other members of staff within your department and researching allows you to predict some common misconceptions that may come up in a given topic.
 If I am teaching about forces, I can predict that the misconception around mass affecting the speed at which something falls will come up at some point.
 So, I plan lessons that will ultimately get students to think differently.
 New teachers can sometimes be surprised by the ideas and concepts that students have.
 After a few years teaching the same topic, you will come to realize that sometimes the same misconception comes up every time you teach that topic.